 - Permit you to ‘trail’ a module (up to a maximum of 30 credits) in to the next year of the programme

 A successful claim for mitigating circumstances cannot be used as grounds for redeeming academic performance and no marks will be altered on the basis of a claim.

 Mitigating circumstances will not negate a decision of proven academic misconduct.

 A mitigating circumstances form should be completed and submitted to the School Admin Office within 15 working days of the event for which you are claiming.
 Documentary evidence should be submitted alongside the form (an evidence pro-forma has been provided which can be completed by an independent verifier / witness to support your claim).

 If it is not possible to submit the evidence within the time-frame you should indicate which pieces of evidence are to follow together with an expected date by which the additional evidence will be submitted.

 If you miss the 15 working days deadline you may still be able to make an exceptional ‘late’ claim for mitigating circumstances.
 You will need to provide a reason why you were unable to submit a claim at the appropriate time.
-Please refer to the Mitigating Circumstances Policy for more information.
+Please refer to the Mitigating Circumstances and Extensions Policy for more information.

 Your claim will be assessed in two stages.